Monterey California, USA Travel Guide

 Embrace the quieter, more local feel of Monterey during the off-season.

-Plan your trip around specific events like the Monterey Jazz Festival or Car Week if those are your main interests.
+Plan your trip around specific events like the Monterey A Festival of jazz music or Car Week if those are your main interests.

-Find tranquility and rejuvenation in Monterey's serene natural settings and wellness offerings.
+Find tranquility and rejuvenation in Monterey's serene nature spots and wellneswhat it has to offer.

 Plan a fun and engaging trip for all ages, focusing on attractions and activities children enjoy.